Letter K is for kaleidoscopy, a made-up word that in this case means the conjoining of sensations.

 But more than anything, I attempted to collect sensations.

 When I read Perfume by Patrick Suskind, about the man who sought to capture the essence of everything, I was fascinated.
 It wasn’t enough for him to distill the essence of flowers; he wanted to isolate the essence of a brass doorknob.
-His obsession made sense to me—other than the part where he started killing virgins for their essence too.
+His obsession made sense to me—other than the part where he killed virgins for their essence too.

 I was always thinking up ways to capture sensations.
 Photographs, writing, mementos, recordings, files… My brother used to say, “What are you, J. Edgar Hoover?”